mozilla/rhino/README.md

 some time to get back to you.
 * Thank you for contributing!

+## Updating Test262 tests

+If you are adding new capabilities to Rhino, you may be making more test262 tests pass, which is a good thing.
+Please [see the instructions](./tests/testsrc/README.md) on how to update our test262 configuration.

+Because of differences between Java and JavaScript, when testing on newer Java versions, many Unicode-related test262 tests appear to pass, but they will fail on Java 11.
+Please ignore these!

 ### Code Formatting

 Code formatting was introduced in 2021.
 The "spotless" plugin will fail your